-This bill amends several sections of the Code of West Virginia to update the legal framework regarding minors' consent to medical services.
-It establishes that minors aged 16 and older can consent to general health services, sexually transmitted disease care, and addiction treatment for alcohol and controlled substances, with the requirement that their healthcare provider gives actual notice to a parent or guardian.
-This notice requirement can be waived under specific circumstances, such as if the minor is emancipated, married, or if there is a court order preventing parental involvement.
+This bill amends various sections of the Code of West Virginia to update the legal framework regarding minors' consent to medical services.
+It establishes that minors aged 16 and older can consent to general health services, sexually transmitted disease care, and addiction treatment for alcohol and controlled substances, with the stipulation that their parent or guardian receives actual notice of the services rendered.
+However, this notice requirement can be waived under specific conditions, such as court orders preventing parental involvement, emancipation of the minor, or allegations of child abuse against the parent.
 The bill also removes the definition of "mature minor" and eliminates the ability for a mature minor to independently consent to a do-not-resuscitate order.
-Additionally, it clarifies that a parent can consent to a do-not-resuscitate order for their minor child, while deleting the previous provision that allowed minors aged 16 to 18 to consent to such orders without parental approval.

 Statutes affected: Introduced Version: 16-4-10, 16-30-3, 16-30C-6, 60-6-23, 60A-5-504, 16-30-26